-Village of Sayner – Facilities in Sayner include a lighted ball park, tennis courts, basketball courts, a park with playground, a wonderful public library, soccer fields, a public pier at Plum Lake and a community building for large gatherings.
+Village of Sayner – Facilities in Sayner include a lighted ball park, tennis courts, basketball courts, a park with playground, a wonderful public library, a public pier at Plum Lake and a community building for large gatherings.

 Water Ski Show – The Plum Ski-ters waterski club performs regular shows at Plum Lake Statehouse Point Wednesdays and Saturdays at 7p.m. during the summer season.